 - Wind damage suffered as a result of a hurricane, tornado, and other extreme weather event

-- Personal property: Many home insurance policies also give some kind of protection to your personal property up to a certain amount, usually about 50% to 70% of the total coverage on your home.
+Many home insurance policies also give some kind of protection to your personal property up to a certain amount, usually about 50% to 70% of the total coverage on your home.

-- Liability: Liability insurance protects you if someone other than yourself or family members who live in the home get injured while on your property.
-The insurance does provide protection for you or other family members living in your home if you or your family members damage someone else’s house.
+Liability insurance protects you if someone other than yourself or family members who live in the home get injured while on your property.
+The insurance does provide protection for you or other family members living in your home if you or your family members damage someone else's house.

-- Additional living expenses: When your house gets damaged, the additional living expenses part of a home insurance policy pays for any rent or other expenses that you incur living away from home while it is repaired or rebuilt.
+When your house gets damaged, the additional living expenses part of a home insurance policy pays for any rent or other expenses that you incur living away from home while it is repaired or rebuilt.

 Unfortunately, home insurance does not cover all forms of damage.
 When purchasing home insurance, make sure to check out all of the exclusions not covered by the insurance.
 The most common exclusions include: